publiccodenet/about/activities/tool-management/planable.md

 ## Using Planable

-Our Communications Coordinator and Codebase Stewards for Community have accounts and use the tool to plan and publish social media content.
+Our communications coordinator and codebase stewards for community have accounts and use the tool to plan and publish social media content.

 ## Planable management

-Our Planable account is managed by the Operations Coordinator and chief executive.
+Our Planable account is managed by the operations coordinator and chief executive.

 ## Privacy and GDPR